Chuo-ku Tourism Association Official Blog

 >>About this blog

-Let's check the Sky Tree that we followed before along the Sumida River again.
+Let's check the Skytree that we chased before along the Sumida River again.

-Trees are reported that the tower body made by assembling steel frames has reached the top.
+It is reported that the tower made by assembling steel frames has reached the top of the tree.

 When the second observation deck is completed, the silhouette will change a little further.

-First of all, from your favorite shots from Miyuki-dori, the street between Higashi Nihonbashi 1-chome and 2-chome.
+First, from my favorite shot from Miyuki Street, the street between Higashi Nihonbashi 1-chome and 2-chome.

 SUMIDAGAWAst 001.JPG

-This is kanji, but if you pass through Ginza, it's Hiragana Miyuki Street.
+This is kanji, but if you pass through Ginza, it's Miyuki Street in Hiragana.

 SUMIDAGAWAst 004.JPG